GAURAVSri123/project-on-Operating-system-/README.md

 # project-on-Operating-system-

-##MiniRTOS: A Lightweight Real-Time Scheduler for IoT Devices on Linux
+<br> MiniRTOS: A Lightweight Real-Time Scheduler for IoT Devices on Linux <br>

  What Is MiniRTOS?
 MiniRTOS is a lightweight simulation of a Real-Time Operating System (RTOS) made for educational or IoT development purposes.
 It runs entirely in Linux userspace, meaning you don’t need real embedded hardware to understand how an RTOS works.